 An innovative digital programme to treat the long-lasting symptoms of COVID-19 infection is helping patients in over 10 hospitals across 5 NHS trusts.

-The programme has been developed by a team of University College London (UCL) health researchers and computer scientists in collaboration with NIHR Applied Research Collaborations for North Thames and Wessex (ARC North Thames and ARC Wessex), UCLPartners, University of Southampton, University of Exeter and Living With.
+The programme has been developed by a team of health researchers and computer scientists at University College London (UCL) in collaboration with NIHR Applied Research Collaborations for North Thames and Wessex (ARC North Thames and ARC Wessex), UCLPartners, University of Southampton, University of Exeter and Living With.

 The rehabilitation tool targets primary symptoms that ‘long-haulers’ - people living with what is sometimes known as Long Covid - report experiencing for many weeks and even months after the peak of their infection.
 This includes fatigue, anxiety and breathing problems.
 The tool combines evidence-based methods from physiotherapists, psychologists, dieticians and respiratory physicians to create bespoke treatment plans for each patient.

 Patients have also been involved and consulted throughout the development of the programme, to ensure that it provides the support they need.

 Sophie, a patient who has been using the app since August, said:

 "Five months after having Covid, I was still feeling very breathless and easily tired - even walks could frustratingly leave me coughing and wheezing.
 I have found the Living With Covid Recovery tool very helpful in tracking my progress and building up my activity levels.